Sen. McSally, ex-Air Force pilot, says officer raped her

-WASHINGTON (AP) — Sen. Martha McSally, the first female fighter pilot to fly in combat, said Wednesday that she was raped in the Air Force by a superior officer.
+WASHINGTON (AP) — Sen. Martha McSally, the first female Air Force fighter pilot to fly in combat, said Wednesday that she was sexually assaulted by a superior officer, and later, when she tried to talk about it to military officials, she “felt like the system was raping me all over again.”

-The Arizona Republican, a 26-year military veteran, made the disclosure at a Senate hearing on the armed services’ efforts to prevent sexual assaults and improve the response when they occur.
+The Arizona Republican, a 26-year military veteran, made the disclosure at a Senate hearing on the military’s efforts to prevent sexual assaults and improve the response when they occur.
+Lawmakers also heard from other service members who spoke of being sexually assaulted and humiliated while serving their country.

-McSally said she did not report being sexually assaulted because she did not trust the system, and she said she was ashamed and confused.
-McSally did not name the officer who she says raped her.
+McSally said she did not report being raped because she did not trust the system, and she said she was ashamed and confused.
+She said she was impressed and grateful to the survivors who came forward to help change the system.
+She was in the ninth class at the Air Force Academy to allow women, and said sexual harassment and assault were prevalent.
+Victims mostly suffered in silence, she said.

-“I stayed silent for many years, but later in my career, as the military grappled with the scandals, and their wholly inadequate responses, I felt the need to let some people know I too was a survivor,” she said, choking up as she detailed what had happened to her.
-“I was horrified at how my attempt to share generally my experiences was handled.
-I almost separated from the Air Force at 18 years of service over my despair.
-Like many victims, I felt like the system was raping me all over again.”
+McSally read from a prepared statement getting choked up at one point.
+She referred to “perpetrators” who had sexually assaulted her, an indication that she had been attacked more than once.

 Most Read Nation & World Stories